Technology Audit for Web Services

 As an example, we recently completed an audit of the loading speed of a web project, following which we were able to make recommendations for improvements to the customer.
 According to forecasts, these changes should speed up loading times on the project by up to 4-5 times.

-The documents provided by the audit team will vary depending on the purpose of the technology audit.
+The documents provided by the audit team will vary depending on the purpose of the IT technical audit.
 However, a report containing recommendations for improvements should always be included, although the structure and focus of the report may differ.
 Typically, the more clearly defined the audit objective is, the more favorable the outcome will be.
 Therefore, as a golden rule, we advise that you be transparent with your audit team and share all of your concerns to achieve the best possible result.

 Step 1.
 Preparation of technology audit of web services